CorentinWicht/TimeFreq/README.md

 ## Acknowledgements
 PD Dr. Lucas Spierer, President of the Section of Medicine (Faculty of Science and Medicine, University of Fribourg, Switzerland), Professor of
 Neurology and Director of the [Laboratory for Neurorehabilitation Science (LNS, UNIFR)](https://www3.unifr.ch/med/spierer/en/) provided substantial support and advices regarding theoretical conceptualization as well as access to the workplace and the infrastructure required to successfully complete the project.
-Additionally, [Hugo Najberg](https://github.com/HugoNjb) and [Dr. Michael Mouthon](https://www3.unifr.ch/med/fr/section/personnel/all/people/3229/6a825) provided valuable advices regarding programming issues in MATLAB and technical support.1
+Additionally, [Hugo Najberg](https://github.com/HugoNjb) and [Dr. Michael Mouthon](https://www3.unifr.ch/med/fr/section/personnel/all/people/3229/6a825) provided valuable advices regarding programming issues in MATLAB and technical support.

 ## Fundings
 This research was supported by [Swiss National Science Foundation](http://www.snf.ch/fr/Pages/default.aspx) grants: